 General eligibility criteria

-Applicants must have a legal personality operating in Canada, be under Canadian control and have a head office.
+Applicants must have a legal personality operating in Quebec or Canada, be under Quebec or Canadian control and have a head office in Quebec or Canada.

-In the case of a co-production, the sum of the rights of each co-producer must total all the rights of any nature whatsoever, including authorship rights to allow the producing, broadcasting and complete operation of the production, without time or territorial limitations, in particular.
+In the case of a co-production, the sum of the rights of each co-producer must total all the rights of any nature whatsoever, including authorship rights to allow the producing, broadcasting and complete operation of the development, production, broadcast and full exploitation, without time or territorial limitations.
 The chain of intellectual property must demonstrate that this requirement is respected.

-Projects for which a financial contribution is requested may come from either one or several producers, as long as the project, whether for television, film, event or interactive multimedia, is dealt with as a single project and that a single application is filed with the Quebecor Fund.
-Moreover, if a project is filed in a context of a co-production or partnership, a single representative must be given full authority in dealing with the Quebecor Fund; throughout the process, any and all transmissions of documents will have to combine and include all aspects of the project.
+Projects or business models for which a financial contribution is requested may come from either one or several producers, distributors or broadcasters, as long as the project, whether for television, film, event or interactive multimedia, is dealt with as a single project and that a single application is filed with the Quebecor Fund.
+Moreover, if a project is filed in a context of a co-production or partnership, a single representative must be given full authority in dealing with the Quebecor Fund; throughout the process, any and all transmission of documents will have to combine and include all aspects of the project.

-To be eligible for a financial contribution, the applicant must prove that a PU has acquired a broadcasting licence, according to industry standards, and submit a written commitment by the PU to the Quebecor Fund indicating it will broadcast the production in Canada within two (2) years of the production end date.
+To be eligible for a financial contribution, the applicant must prove that a PU has acquired a broadcasting licence, or will acquire one (in the case of a EXAP) according to industry standards, and submit a written commitment by the PU to the Quebecor Fund indicating it will broadcast the production in Canada within two (2) years of the production end date.
 The payment of the licence must be made entirely in cash and may not be partly paid in services.
 The payment must constitute a pre-sale and must be fully invested by the producer in the production.

 Not admissible for contribution from the Quebecor Fund are sports programming projects (Category 6 according to the CRTC categories), current affairs type reports (Category 3 according to the CRTC categories) or news programming (Category 1 according to the CRTC categories), promotional projects such as infomercials or reports of a promotional nature, internal content reports or other promotional interlude programming commonly used by the PUs, games developed for the video arcade market, products developed exclusively for stand-alone devices such as CD-ROMS, DVDs or any other stand-alone device currently in use or to be developed in the future, as well as fully sponsored projects.